 A daypack is advisable for carrying rainwear, snacks, books, tablet if you travel with one, and a water bottle.
 The sun can be strong so take a hat with a visor, sunglasses and sun block.

-Preventative vaccinations are recommended against polio; tetanus; hepatitis A. A yellow fever certificate may be a compulsory requirement for onward travel and immigration purposes.
+Preventative vaccinations are recommended against typhoid, polio, tetanus, hepatitis A and yellow fever.
+A yellow fever certificate may also be a compulsory requirement for onward travel and immigration purposes.
 The rules are complex and subject to change.
 We advise you check the most up to date information at www.iatatravelcentre.com.
 Please consult your GP for specific requirements, including advice on malaria tablets.
-You can also find helpful information on the Masta Travel Health website.
+You can also find helpful information on the Masta Travel Health.

 Holders of a full British passport do not require visas for entering Chile, Argentina and Brazil, although passports must be valid for at least 6 months after the trip begins.
 Other nationalities should refer enquire or check with the Brazilian, Chilean or Argentine Consulates.